 Sea Life Aquarium London is a really easily accessible aquarium, not far from Waterloo train station and with good access for those in wheelchairs or pushchairs although, as we went at a peak time – a Sunday lunchtime – we did find that pushchairs got quite stuck in the queues of people going round the aquarium and we were glad we left ours at home.
 This might be somewhere to take a baby carrier instead if that’s an option.

-The children immediately loved the aquarium, with lots of different shape and size tanks all containing different creatures from brightly coloured fish, to jelly fish and even little ‘Finding Nemo’ fish – always a favourite.
+The children immediately loved the Sealife London aquarium, with lots of different shape and size tanks all containing different species of creatures and marine life from brightly coloured fish, to jelly fish and even little ‘Finding Nemo’ fish – always a favourite.

-Many of the tanks were at the children’s level so they could look into the tanks without any help and see everything that there was to see however some of the tanks could be improved with a little step to help children see better.
+Many of the tanks at the London Sea Life aquarium were at the children’s level so they could look into the tanks without any help and see everything that there was to see however some of the tanks could be improved with a little step to help children see better.
 The ones with steps were fantastic and so much easier for the children to spend time at.

-The children loved the octopus, seahorses and stingrays and there were so many big tanks with floor to ceiling windows where they could easily see everything.
-One had a shipwreck in the middle and the children spent ages looking at the sharks and rays swimming around it.
+The kids loved the octopus, jellyfish, seahorses and stingrays and there were so many big tanks with floor to ceiling windows where they could easily see everything.
+One had a shipwreck in the middle and the children spent ages looking at the sharks and rays swimming around it in the shark tank.

 There was a very small tunnel through a tank but this did get very clogged with people and pushchairs so we went through as quick as we could before moving on to the next parts of the aquarium.